 - The use of circuits can help by having swimmers practice a different skill for 5-10 minutes in a different section of the pool and then move along to the next skill when instructed.
 Supervision and feedback is key in the use of circuits – instructors should be confident managing different activities.

 - Have swimmers practice the same skill but vary the difficulty for swimmers.
 For example breathing can be taught in a variety of stages – swimmers can all do breathing activities together – kickboard to the front, kickboard to the side, kickboard one hand on board, no kickboard breathing, 6 kicks change arms breathing, freestyle drill etc.

 - Practice the same skill with different recovery activities – for example every swimmer kicks down, better swimmers kick back for recovery others walk back for recovery.

-- Utilise more advance swimmers for demonstration.
-Then have all swimmers practice.
+- Utilise more advanced swimmers for demonstration, then have all swimmers practice.
 Be careful not to always use the same swimmer for demonstration as it may look like favouritism.

 - Combine classes with another instructor for more supervision and support.
 Each instructor can help with a specific level within the lesson.

 It is definitely a challenge trying to manage different abilities within a swimming lesson but if done correctly can be extremely rewarding.
 Good luck in achieving this.
 Much like all skills the more you can practice the better you will be!

 How do you keep swimmers interested and engaged?
 Share your ideas in the comments below.